skyler-saville/shopdrop/README.md

 ------------
 ## Acknowledgments

 * This is intended for business use.
-Any duplication of unique code or within the scope of the class.
+Any duplication of unique code or use without written permission may .
 * [Github Repo](https://github.com/skyler-saville/shopdrop)